cdtoews/12-step-meeting-pdf/readme.txt

 Yes, in the version 0.1.1 custom paper sizes/orientations were added.

+= Can I include meetings on the printed list without having them on the website? =

+Yes, Any meetings you want included in the printed list, and not included in the website, just create the meeting as normal, and set the Visibility to private.

 = What do each of the values do in the plugin? =

 * Page Layout: This lets you choose between column and table formats